FBI Joins Search for 5-Year-Old NJ Girl Kidnapped From Park

 Leé esta historia en español aquí.

+The leading theory behind her disappearance on the afternoon of Sept.
+16 is that she was kidnapped by a man as she played at Bridgeton City Park around 4 p.m., authorities have said.

+Police have continued to pull over any red vans they see in the area, as one lead has been that a man led Alavez from the playground to a red van with a sliding side door and tinted windows.

-Dulce María Alavez disappeared one week ago Monday from a park in Bridgeton, New Jersey, a small Latino-majority city surrounded by one of the most rural areas of the state.
+Dulce and her family live in Bridgeton, a small Latino-majority city of 25,000 surrounded by one of the most rural areas of the state.
+It's the seat of Cumberland County, which is the leading producer of vegetables, potatoes, melons, flowers and sod in the state.

-The FBI is now lending its support to local police and the county prosecutor, but no new information about Dulce's vanishing has yet to surface on the eighth day of searching.
+A third of Bridgeton's residents live in poverty and nearly three in 10 lack health care insurance.
+It is 51-percent Latino, according to U.S. Census figures, but some locals believe it could be as much as 70-80% Latino.

 The girl's family held vigils over the weekend after a huge search party combed the park and surrounding neighborhood to no avail Friday.

-The leading theory behind her disappearance last Monday, Sept.
-16, is that she was kidnapped by a man as she played at Bridgeton City Park around 4 p.m., authorities have said.

-Police have continued to pull over any red vans they see in the area, as one lead police has been that a man led Alavez from the playground to a red van with a sliding side door and tinted windows.

-Cumberland County Prosecutor Jennifer Webb-McRae asked that the community continue to send in tips.
+Cumberland County Prosecutor Jennifer Webb-McRae has asked that the community continue to send in tips.

 "At this point in the investigation, we continue to consider all possibilities.
 We remain hopeful that we're going to find Dulce alive," Webb-McRae said, adding that authorities are seeking to speak with the little girl's father.